tamimachy/tamimachy/README.md

 ### Here is What I'm Working On! 👋
 - 👋 I'm Tamima
-- 🔭 I’m currently working on Flutter.
+- 🔭 I’m working on Flutter.
 - 🌱 I’m currently learning Java.
 - 👀 I’m interested in Android & Web Applications and Programming.
 - 💬 Ask me anyting about Myself